haileytapia/portfolio/ENC4293StyleSheet.md

 {: .fs-5 : .fw-300 }

 {: .about }
-> As a Technical Editor for ENC4293 (Documentation and Project Management) at UCF, I created the following guidelines for students to follow when writing their final project chapters.
+> As a Technical Editor for ENC4293: Documentation and Project Management at UCF, I created the following guidelines for students to use when writing their final project chapters.

 To navigate this page, select one of the following links: